Manage your storyboards, inspections, and teams in one place, with all the features you need to thrive during GXP inspections.

 At any time, a team member can download a CSV containing every request in the system, which you can then open in Excel and manipulate as desired.
 Not enough?
 You can also download every request and every change that was ever made to it.

 Storyboards allow you to develop your 'quality story.'
 Unifying stakeholders on the events and decisions that took place over the course of a clinical trial.
 The inspection readiness component implements centralized storyboards.
 Ready Room storyboards replace your current storyboard solution, which is most likely a series of PowerPoint decks on a shared drive somewhere.

 A program is a named collection of inspections that share storyboards.
 You may use this to group training, mock, and actual inspections together.
 Or share storyboards for a single therapeutic across FDA, EMA, and other regulatory bodies.

 Ready Room provides three generic templates: process, problem, and role & responsibility.
-More importantly, Ready Room also provides 160+ GCP and GMP templates.
+More importantly, Ready Room also provides more than 200 GCP, GMP, and GVP templates.
 Just select the ones that apply to your clinical trial and fill in the blanks.